VirtCode/hypr-dynamic-cursors/README.md

 Why did I implement this again?

-Inspired by KDE, it also supports shake to find, to enlarge the cursor when it is shaken so it is easier to find it.
+Inspired by KDE, it also supports shake to find, to enlarge the cursor when it is shaken, so it is easier to find it.
 It can be enabled separately or together with one simulation mode.

 ### simulation modes
-The plugin supports a few different modes.
-They can all be customized induvidually.

 #### `rotate`
 In this mode, the cursor is simulated as a stick which is dragged across the screen on one end.
 This means it will rotate towards the movement direction, and feels really realistic.